 With this one program and its six airline partners, you’ll get access to all three of the major alliances, a low-cost carrier and a variety of non-alliance airlines.

 When Should You Transfer Ultimate Rewards Points to an Airline Program?

-You can get good value for your points by transferring them to an airline and redeeming for an expensive flight.
+You can get good value for your points by

 Long-haul routes aren’t the only expensive flights.
 Nonstop round-trip flights between New York and Bermuda are only about two hours long, yet they usually cost $400 to $600.

 Since British Airways is a oneworld partner, you can buy an American Airlines award ticket for only 15,000 British Airways Avios.
 British Airways is a Chase partner, so you can transfer your points from your Chase Ultimate Rewards account at a 1:1 ratio.

 For the AA ticket to Bermuda listed above, your points will be worth 2.5 to 3 cents each after paying airport taxes.
 That’s a much better deal than getting cashback for your points, or even booking travel on the Ultimate Rewards website.

 The best value, though, can be derived from business or first class flights.
 If you’re craving a private room with a double bed, impeccable service and unbelievable food, you can fly from New York to Singapore for 93,500 miles one-way in the carrier’s First Suite class, after the 20 percent discount for booking through Ultimate Rewards.

 If you paid cash, the suite would cost around $9,000.
 That gives you a value of almost 10 cents per point.

 Transfers are usually instantaneous, so you can transfer Ultimate Rewards points to your frequent flyer program right away.
 You can either call the Chase customer service number on the back of your card, or transfer points online.